-Are there any other scenic backroads to drive along in New Hampshire?
+Are there any other scenic road trips to drive in New Hampshire?

 Though our state is petite, you’ll encounter many scenic backroads in New Hampshire that are worth driving.
 You’ll encounter all sorts of scenic drives as you approach our loveliest waterfalls, and some of our quaint tiny towns have their own landscapes worth admiring.
 If you’re not quite sure where to adventure, don’t be afraid to ask a local!
 We would be happy to point you in the right direction.

 What is there to do in New Hampshire?